vinaygoel/ars-workshop/README.md

 ### Exercise-4: Video Search using WAT data and Elasticsearch ###

 Steps involved:
-* Extract all URLs to video ("watch") pages from WATs
+* Extract all URLs to video (`watch`) pages from WATs
-* For each video URL, generate a list of unique terms (using "anchor text" of links), and the number of links to this URL
+* For each video URL, generate a list of unique terms (using `anchor text` of links), and the number of links to this URL
 * Store this data into Elasticsearch

 Option-1: About 30 minutes to run through these steps on the Ferguson WAT data